First Horizon Bank: Consumer and Business Banking

 First Horizon banking services are available to individual consumers as well as businesses of all sizes.

 On October 11, 2016, First Tennessee announced the opening of its first Piedmont Triad retail branch in Winston-Salem.
 The bank had offered commercial banking and real estate and wealth-management services in the city since 2004.
 From 2003 to 2016, Winston-Salem was also the headquarters of the Mid-Atlantic Region, including the Triangle, Charlotte and Greenville in North Carolina; Richmond in Virginia; Charleston in South Carolina; and Jacksonville in Florida.
 The new regional headquarters was in Raleigh, where First Tennessee had four branches after buying TrustAtlantic Bank in 2015.

-Wealth Management

-First Horizon offers wealth management services through its affiliate, First Horizon Advisors, Inc. The company’s services include guidance focused on investments, retirement, insurance, trusts, financial planning, and estate planning.